The goal of the DCCL admission process is to bring together a diverse and highly-qualified

 The admissions committee will review applications as they are received.
-Orientation begins Friday, May 17, 2013.
+You can apply

 Minimum Admissions Requirements

 Minimum requirements for admission to the program include: